Caleb Scofield

 Caleb Mark Scofield (October 6, 1978 – March 28, 2018) was an American musician who was a bassist and singer mostly known for the alternative metal band Cave In, and his own sludge metal band Zozobra.
+He was killed in an auto accident.
 Caleb was also a part of the sludge band Old Man Gloom.

 Music career

 Caleb Scofield gained an interest in heavy music through seeing local New Hampshire punk bands like Inline and The Rat, and as soon as he was able to drive, took a trip to Boston to see bigger East Coast hardcore bands like Sheer Terror and Sick of It All.
 He performed vocals for his first band, local New Hampshire hardcore act Strike 3.

 He joined what would become his primary band Cave In in 1998 as a bassist shortly before they released their debut album Until Your Heart Stops.
 From the band's bio on their website: "Shortly after coming home from the Cave In/Piebald tour, Caleb Scofield gave us a ring.
 Strike 3 – the band he sang for and the same band we shared a van with during our first east coast tour – had just disbanded.
 He was offering to play bass for Cave In.
 It was a surprise to learn that he even played bass – we really had no idea.
 The real surprise came at our first try-out rehearsal together – he was a closet bass phenom!"
 After a revolving door of bassists and vocalists in the band's early years, Scofield became a permanent member of the band until his death in 2018.

 Zozobra is a rock band that was first conceived by Caleb Scofield during 2006.
 He was joined by Santos Montano for the band's first release, Harmonic Tremors in 2007.
 Their second album, Bird of Prey, was released July 28, 2008, once again on Hydra Head Records.
 It featured Aaron Harris of Isis on drums.

-After Scofield's death in 2018, his bands continued to released music that he contributed to as posthumous releases.
+After Scofield's death in 2018, his bands continued to release music that he contributed to as posthumous releases.
 Hydra Head records released two unreleased Zozobra songs as Unreleased Tracks in 2018, and Cave In released its sixth studio album Final Transmission in 2019 with contributions from Scofield on all tracks.